Youngin9210/Portfolio/README.md

 ## Description

 The following repository was made to showcase my portfolio.
-My portfolio includes an about me, my work section that displays projects that I have completed, and also includes contact information in the footer.
+My portfolio includes an about me, a my work section that displays projects that I have completed so far, and also includes contact information in the footer.

 Check it out here https://github.com/Youngin9210/Portfolio